ngihoul/videoLibrary/README.md

-# Design integration in HTML5 & SASS
+# Video Library management tool in jQuery

 Realization of a video library management tool in jQuery for the "script clients" course.